soulcutter/blog.soulcutter.com/source/_posts/2013-02-18-click-events-in-poltergeist-vs-capybara-webkit.markdown

 Somewhat annoying considering this behavior "just worked" in capybara-webkit, but I suppose I'll have to live with it for now.

+For posterity here are the versions I hit this issue with:

+ * capybara: 2.0.2
+ * poltergeist: 1.1.0